 - £100,000 BG Green Streets first prize fund for the development of community micro hydro schemes.

-Through the Local Energy Assessment Fund:
+Local Energy Assessment Fund:

 - Energy-saving voltage optimisation units for 125 homes, insulation upgrades for 54 homes plus external wall insulation for 1 home and a 16kW air source heat pump installed in another as demonstration projects